69ý

 North Dakota

-The nation’s longest-serving state superintendent, Kirsten Baesler, faces Jason Heitkamp, a truck driver and former Republican state senator.
+The nation’s longest-serving state superintendent, Kirsten Baesler, defeated Jason Heitkamp, a truck driver and former Republican state senator, earning 57 percent of the vote to Heitkamp’s 42 percent.
 The North Dakota election is nonpartisan, but both Baesler and Heitkamp lean conservative.

 In March, Baesler lost the North Dakota Republican Party’s endorsement to Jim Bartlett, a home-schooling advocate who wants schools to teach the Christian moral code based on the Ten Commandments.
 Bartlett ultimately failed to advance to the general election.